frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/employee-onboarding.md

 > Note 1: If an Employee Onboarding Template isn't created, you can directly fill the onboarding information in the Employee Onboarding doctype itself.

-> Note 2: The 'Status' of the Employee Onbaording will change to Completed once all the associated Activities are complete.
+> Note 2: The 'Status' of the Employee Onboarding will change to Completed once all the associated Activities are complete.

 ## 3. Features